nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 #### Priority and assignment
-* Priority is evaluated by the priority of operators
+* Priority is evaluated by the *priority of operators*.
-* Operators with the same priority are evaluated starting with the most left one
+* Operators with *the same priority* are evaluated starting with *the most left one*.
 * Left-associative operators
   * `8/4/2` equals `(8/4)/2`
 * Right-associative operators